Friday, January 1, 2010

 VaYechi: Kindness and Truth

-As Jacob’s days drew to a close, he called for his son Joseph.
+As Jacob’s days drew to a close, he called his son Joseph to his side.

 “My son,” he said, “I have one final request.
 Do for me chesed v’emet—kindness and truth.
 Do not bury me in Egypt.”